-If your child is diagnosed after the age of 18, we recognize that your experience is quite different from parents of young children or infants.
+If your child is diagnosed as a teen or adult, we recognize that your experience is quite different from parents of young children or infants.
 You have already gone through testing, early intervention, therapies, waiver programs, and more.
-You might wonder, why is a diagnosis as an adult so important?
+You might wonder, why is a diagnosis at any age so important?

-DSF believes a diagnosis at any age is vital to assuring the best quality of life for the patient.
+A diagnosis is vital to assuring the best quality of life for the patient.
 It can help answer the questions you have had about your child and their health comorbidities.
 It can also help with access to treatments and services, especially with the recent approval of several new medications to treat Dravet syndrome and several others currently in clinical trial.
 A diagnosis helps identify and narrow down strategies for possibly more effective treatments that will afford a better quality of life.
-It can also lead to much-needed peer support and a community that understands the challenges you face.
+It can also lead to much-needed peer support and connection to a community that understands the challenges you face.